CommandLineLabs/completegeek/docs/linux-basics/command-line-options-and-arguments.md

 ## CHECKPOINT: Options and Arguments

 1. Inside your home directory, create a directory "peach" with the directory "eggplant" inside it.
 Use only one command.
-2. Without changing directories, list all of the contents of the eggplant directory, including file sizes.
+2. Without changing directories, list all of the contents of the peach directory, including file sizes.
 Use only one command.
 3. In the command `touch testfile.txt`, is "testfile.txt" an option or an argument?
 Why?
 4. In only one command, list the contents of the `/etc` directory, including showing the classification of each file and directory in the `/etc` folder.
 5. In the command you used to answer #4, what was an option and what was an argument?